Photonsters/anycubic-photon-docs/FAQ.md

 - 10mm taller print capability on the Z axis.
 - Build plate surface is machined flat after texture blasting and blue anodizing, otherwise exactly the same.
 - Most other components such as LCD, vat, build plate, carriage arm, etc., remain exactly the same.

+Disassembly and [internal pictures (FB link)](https://www.facebook.com/groups/AnycubicPhoton/permalink/1609289172549052/) of the Photon-S by Michael Morairty.

 ### I've just bought a Photon, what accessories should I get?
 - [What you need before printing](http://makerfun3d.com/toolbox-resin-printers) by Kevin Rank.
 (Note that the UV curing suggestion, while usable, is not the optimal 405nm wavelength required).